 Pay close attention and you should have no problem avoiding payroll headaches (and IRS fines).

 Salaried employees are exempt from the Fair Labor Standards Act (FLSA), which means (among other things) that they are aren’t entitled to overtime wages.
-They are paid a set amount of money each pay period unless they receive any commissions or bonuses.
+They are paid a set amount of money each pay period unless they receive additional compensation such as any commissions or bonuses.

 Hourly wages are often paid to folks who do not have set shift times or a guaranteed number of hours weekly.
 For example, your barista might be paid $15 per hour.